open-aac/weblinger.js/README.md

 if `smile` is not set but `smirk` is, same with `blink` and `wink`)

+**stream** - An (optional) MediaStream object that includes an active MediaStreamTrack of type `video`.
+If you do not provide this, the library will call `getUserMedia` with its own preferred parameters.
+If you do provide this, the resolution must be high enough to be processable by the supporting libraries (at least 640x480).

-*return value*  - returns a Promise when fully initialized, calibrated and running
+***Return Value***  - returns a Promise when fully initialized, calibrated and running

 ### weblinger.stop